NihaalManaf/tp/docs/DeveloperGuide.md

 **Extensions:**

 3a.
 The contact list is empty.<br/>
 3a1.
-CMS indicates that no contacts are found.
+CMS indicates that no contacts are found.<br/>
 Use case ends.

 #### Use case: UC04 - Find customers by various criteria